aaron-grau/curic/react/readings/component_declaration.md

 it can be written as a pure function that accepts a `props` parameter and acts as the component's `render` method.

-Note: a 'Pure' function is one that always returns the same result, given the same parameters.
+Note:  A Pure function is a function whose output is solely determined by its input and has no side effects.

 ```js
 const Message = (props) => {